-In a sublet housing arrangement, a renter essentially becomes a landlord by renting their home, or part of it, to another person.
+In a house sublet, a renter essentially becomes a landlord by renting their home, or part of it, to another person.
 If you're called away for, say, a six-month assignment in Paris, Rio or Kansas City, subletting your apartment allows you to keep paying your rent so you have a home to come back to and don't have to break your lease.
 Similarly, once you get to Paris, Rio or Kansas City, maybe you can find someone to sublet to you, so you don't have to sign a yearlong lease or furnish an entire apartment.

-How Subletting Works
+How a House Sublet Works

 To put it mildly, subletting laws are inconsistent across the country.
 In New York state, for example, the law says that owners of buildings with four or more units cannot unreasonably refuse a tenant's request to sublet an apartment.
 In Nebraska, the law gives tenants the right to sublet unless the lease specifically prohibits it.
 Some other states say it's entirely up to the landlord.
 Most states don't even have address sublets, but local governments within those states may.
 Before entering into a sublet agreement -- as either the primary tenant or subtenant -- it's best to read the lease carefully and research your state and local laws on the issue.